-I don’t know if this is a world wide thing, but when the end of the year approaches the radio stations in The Netherlands get chart crazy.
-Most of the radio stations will start their countdown to the greatest song of all time, usually voted for by listeners.
-And in most cases, alost every year, there’s one song that tops the charts: Queen’s “Bohemian Rhapsody”.
+I don’t know if this is a global thing, but when the end of the year approaches the radio stations, The Netherlands goes chart crazy.
+Most radio stations start their countdown to the greatest song of all time.
+Usually, it’s the public’s favorites – voted for by listeners.
+And almost annually, one song tops the charts: Queen’s “Bohemian Rhapsody”.

 I’ve often wondered about this song.
-Though I think that radio formats is a thing of the modern age we live in, it’s clear this song, probably wasn’t considered radio friendly when it was first created in 1975.
-First of all, I think it’s over 5 minutes long.
-So I’ve often wondered if the record company didn’t turn this song down at first and how did this remarkable record became so popular.
+I know radio formats is a recent thing, but somehow, I think the song wasn’t considered radio friendly in 1975 either.
+First of all, I think it’s over 5 minutes long!
+So, I’ve often wondered if what the record company really thought when they heard the song.
+Did they initially turn it down?
+How did this remarkable record become so popular?

-So it’s been an absolute pleasure researching the history of this song.
-I knew the song was a break through record for Queen, but “Bohemian Rhapsody” was actually supposed to be their very first single.
-Wouldn’t that have been a geat way to make a debut!
+It’s such a pleasure researching the history of this song.
+I knew the song was a break through record for Queen, but “Bohemian Rhapsody” was actually supposed to be their very first single – Wouldn’t that have been a great debut?!
 The record company thought it was too risky and released two other singles first.

-The record company did suggest an edit, to cut the length of “Bohemian Rhapsody”.
-Even Elton John has reportedly said he thought the song would never get on the radio.
-However a radio DJ gave them the advice not to change anything.
+And yes, the record company suggested an edit to cut the length of “Bohemian Rhapsody”.
+It’s been reported that even Elton John thought the song would never get on the radio due to its length.
+However, a radio DJ told Queen not to change anything.
 In fact, the very same DJ played the song 14 times over one weekend and the rest is music history.
 It’s the second most played song on British radio of all time.

-In the UK the song reached the number 1 chart position.
-In the US the song just about made it into the top ten reaching number 9.
+In the UK, the song reached the number 1 chart position.
+In the US, it reached number 9.

-Only three Queen members actually sing all of the background vocals you hear on the song.
-They kept recording vocals over and over again (a process called dubbing) so that in the end they actually had 180 vocals!
-In those days this was done on tape, which literally had been worn out at the end of the recordings, leaving the tape completely see through.
-The technique was very innovative for those days (while currently most pop songs dub vocals).
+The technique was very innovative for those days (while it’s currently done for almost all pop songs).
 It made the song the most expensive production of that time.
-All together the band took 6 weeks to record it; 3 weeks of practise and 3 weeks of recording!
+All together, the band took 6 weeks to record it; 3 weeks of practice and 3 weeks of recording!

-In the UK the song had to give up it’s number 1 chart position to Abba’s “Mamma Mia”….
+In the UK, the song gave up its number 1 chart position to Abba’s “Mamma Mia”….
 How ironic.